Bareboat Yacht Charters Blog

 • Gearbox oil: Check periodically when the engine is running and warm.
 Remember to top up with gearbox oil, not engine oil.

-• These daily maintenance tips can prevent during your vacation.
+• These daily maintenance tips can prevent costly time delays during your vacation.
 Now get out there and have some fun!

 Tags: , , , , , , , , , , ,